jerhadf/jerhadf/README.md

 ### Hi!
 I'm Jeremy Hadfield
-- 🔭 **I’m currently working on** finishing my bachelor's in philosophy and cognitive science (with a focus area in computational consciousness) at Dartmouth College, and searching for a job as an entry-level product/project manager, data scientist, or software engineer.
+- 🔭 **I’m currently working on** finishing a Masters of Engineering Management at Dartmouth College, and searching for summer 2022 internships as an technical product/project manager or data scientist.
 See [my website](https://jeremyhadfield.com/) and [my Substack](https://imaginaries.substack.com/) to see what I'm thinking about lately.
 - 🌱 **I’m currently learning** data science with Pandas and machine learning with scikit-learn.
 - 👯 **I’m looking to collaborate on** open-source projects on computational analysis of philosophical and literary texts, visualization and analysis of environmental issues, and projects or data analysis related to mental health.
 - 🤔 **I’m looking for help with** searching for a job, improving my technical skills, and making decisions about future careers!